 He further thinks that the lifting of foreclosure and mortgage forbearance programs will bring many additional sellers to the market.

 Barry Habib was on the National Real Estate Post today discussing inventory and affordability again.

-He hit on the usual topics, pointing out again that people should not confuse the 24% annual increase in the median home price with the 13% of annual appreciation we have seen.
+He hit on the usual topics, pointing out again that people should not confuse the 24% annual increase in the median home price with the 13% annual appreciation we have seen.

 Hard costs, which are also way up, are simply brick and mortar construction costs, while soft costs include architecture, engineering, inspection and accounting fees, as well as permits, taxes, and legal fees.

 Habib also makes the case (again) that this is why we are not in a housing bubble; prices are up because supply is in short supply and will stay that way.

 I’ll put my money on McElroy because he has far more “skin in the game” as one of America’s largest real estate investors.